“New Monday. New week. New goals.”

 To make your new goals stick, start small.
 Choose one or two key objectives for the week.
 Trying to change everything at once often leads to burnout.
 Instead, focus on building consistent habits.
 For instance, if your goal is to read more, start with just 15 minutes each day.
 Once that becomes a habit, you can gradually increase the time.
 This approach makes progress feel effortless and sustainable.

 Additionally, share your weekly goals with a friend or colleague.
 This accountability can provide the extra push you need on days when motivation wanes.
-Remember, the purpose of setting new goals each week is not to achieve perfection.
+Remember, the phrase “new monday. new week. new goals.” – unknown quote origin reminds us that the purpose of setting new goals each week is not to achieve perfection.
 The true purpose is to make consistent progress.
 Every Monday offers a fresh opportunity to reset, refocus, and move one step closer to where you want to be.